Our Approach to Exports

 For those countries that are largely isolated from the global economy, the solution is simple.
 Magnet Forensics abides by all export sanctions and controls placed on us by the legal jurisdictions we operate in.
 Further, we do not circumvent the spirit of those laws by exporting our software tools from countries who do allow such exports to the isolated countries or specific entities.

 The more challenging piece is around countries with whom we are legally allowed to transact with but have concern about the country’s track record in upholding human-rights, especially the rule of law.

 We at Magnet Forensics reserve the right to not sell our products to customers or in jurisdictions despite having the legal ability to do so and we have exercised this right.

 We look to understand the human rights situation and the respect for the rule of law in countries where we are exporting our digital forensics tools to, leveraging government and respected third parties’ reports.
 Ultimately, that call is made by an independent member of the Magnet team who is not compensated based on sales opportunities.

-This is not to suggest we are perfect.
+This is not to suggest that we will sell our products in any country or to any entity it is legal to do so.
+Nor are we suggesting we are perfect in assessing our customers.
 A decision to sell our tools in a given country in the past may not present well now given the rapidly changing geopolitical landscape.
-We course correct where possible.
+We continuously review our approach and course correct where possible.
 But we also take solace from Gandhi’s maxim that the “truth never damages a cause that is just”.
 It reminds us of the importance of our mission in surfacing the truth, helping seek justice and spreading our tools and values in our complex world.